-But let's start by the beginning: what is the Buy Box?
+But let's start by the beginning: what is the Amazon Buy Box?

 The Amazon Buy Box is the box on a product detail page where customers can begin the purchasing process by adding items to their shopping carts.
-Amazon awards the Buy Box to the seller who has the product listed usually at the best price along with other factors such as:
+Amazon Buy Box is awarded to the seller who has the product listed usually at the best price along with other factors such as:

 - FBA/Prime shipping offered